numpy/numpy/doc/neps/nep-0023-restructuring-np-core.rst

 Abstract
 --------

 The ``np.core`` package consists of a collection of submodules, most of which have a name not prefixed with an underscore - the pythonic way to indicate a public API.
-As a result, the full set of members within any of these modules can be considered public API.
+The naive user will consider the full set of members within any of these modules as a public API.
 Since these submodules import names from other submodules, these imported names appear to be part of the public API too.

 As a result of this, any of the following can be seen as a breaking change:

 * Moving a function from one file to another
 * Removing an "unused" import from a file

 This traps us into creating increasingly convoluted [1]_ and cyclic imports, under the constant fear that a reorganization will break downstream code.

 This NEP does not consider ``np.lib``.